davoshack/taxi-react-app/README.md

 # Uber App Using Django Channels
-## ride-sharing app using the bi-directional communication with WebSockets and Django Channels
+## Ride-sharing app using bi-directional communication with WebSockets and Django Channels

 ### Back-end
 - Python